mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-13 -- Rep. Barbara Lee (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-13)
 ### Committees
-Barbara Lee is the #9 Republican on the House Committee on Appropriations
+Barbara Lee is the #9 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```